lucascvidal/front-end-showoff/README.md

 That is were this project comes in.
 This is a Spotify clone, with a few touches of interesting bits I encountered during my days as a software developer.
 I wanted to mix stuff commonly present in applications development with animations, which are often left aside because of the extra time needed to implement them.

-I hope you enjoyed seeing and reading this.
+I hope you enjoy seeing and reading this.

 ## Development information